MisterTea/mame/docs/source/initialsetup/configuringmame.rst

 Then you will type ``./mame -createconfig`` into your terminal of choice.

-You can then need to edit the ``mame.ini`` file in your favorite text editor, e.g. *Notepad* on Windows or *vi* on Linux/MacOS, or you can change settings from inside of MAME.
+You can then need to edit the ``mame.conf`` file in your favorite text editor, e.g. *Notepad* on Windows or *vi* on Linux/MacOS, or you can change settings from inside of MAME.